 VST provides crisis response, trauma and support services to victims of crime and sudden tragic circumstances 24 hours a day.

-Supervised by crisis counsellors, volunteers provide crisis intervention and referrals, assist on the phone or attend the scene as requested.
-They also assist with fundraising and other community outreach initiatives, including T.E.A.R.
+Supervised by crisis counsellors, volunteers provide crisis intervention and referrals, assist on the telephone or attend the scene as requested, and also help with fundraising and other community outreach initiatives.